epiviz/epiviz-website/tutorials/content/metaviz/hostingData.md

 +++

+Metaviz is a tool for interactive visualization and exploration of metagenomic sequencing data.
+It provides a novel navigation tool for exploring hierarchical feature data that is coupled with multiple data visualizations including heatmaps, stacked bar charts, and scatter plots.
-Today we will discuss loading data into a Metaviz backend database.
+In this post we show how to load into a Metaviz backend database.
 We also talk about our plans to host a metagenomics data repository accessible at metaviz.cbcb.umd.edu.

 Loading data using metavizR
 ---------------------------

+metavizr is an
-As discussed in blog post 2 and 4 \[provide links\] metavizR is an R-package that can serve data from an R session to a Metaviz browser instance and load data into a persistent graph database.
-In this section we will load the mouseData available from the metagenomeSeq Bioconductor package. metavizR operates over a metagenomeSeq MRexperiment object to build a hierarchy tree data structure over the features and makes count data available at any level of the tree through aggregation.
+R-package that can serve data from an R session to a Metaviz browser instance and load data into a persistent graph database.
+In this section we will load the mouseData available from the metagenomeSeq Bioconductor package. metavizr operates over a metagenomeSeq MRexperiment object to build a hierarchy tree data structure over the features and makes count data available at any level of the tree through aggregation.